neelsmith/dh101/markup/index.md

 3. manual disambiguation of material that would otherwise be automatically analyzed.

 That's it.

-Any other analytical information can be expressed by relating a citable passage of your text to an analytical object.
+Any other analytical information can be expressed outside of your edition.
+(Remember the [preliminary rule](../checklist/):  *editing and reading texts are different interpretive activities*.  ) Relating a citable passage of your text to an analysis requires nothing more than pairing a text citation with a citation of your analysis.